phalt/phalt/README.md

 I am obsessed with HTTP, APIs and [Hypermedia systems](https://hypermedia.systems/) 🌐

-I live in East Anglia, and work in London. 🇬🇧
+I live in Suffolk, and work in London. 🇬🇧

 ## My projects